-- The following algorithmic and standard formatted sections pertain to cardiac emergencies.
+- 1. The following algorithmic and standard formatted sections pertain to cardiac emergencies.
 Several guidelines apply to all algorithms when assessing and treating cardiac patients.
 These guidelines are: - a) When the patient's condition changes, indicating the transition to a new treatment algorithm, the new treatment shall take into account prior therapy (e.g., previously administered medications). - b) As BLS/ALS guidelines indicate, definitive airway control is preferable, and if this can be achieved, along with other initial interventions, then the earlier the better.
-However, defibrillation is more important initially if the patient can be ventilated without intubation.
+However, defibrillation is more important initially if the patient can be ventilated without intubation. - c) Cardiac Arrest Modifications: - For witnessed cardiac arrest by EMS provider, immediately start CPR and apply AED or manual defibrillator as soon as possible; shock if indicated.